About Our Team

 Sydney Whittaker, Volunteer Coordinator

 Sydney is an undergraduate student at the University of Connecticut studying Molecular and Cell Biology with a minor in Business Fundamentals.
 She is from Boston, MA and she joined UCHL as a volunteer in January 2023.
 She has enjoyed volunteering with patients in the Outpatient Farmington Clinic every semester.
-Outside of UCHL, she is the Comptroller for UConn’s Undergraduate Student Government, a mentor coach for the Academic Achievement Center, the Vice President of Creating Caring Communities, and an undergraduate researcher in UConn Health’s Biomedical Engineering Department.
+Outside of UCHL, she is the Comptroller for UConn’s Undergraduate Student Government, a mentor coach for the Academic Achievement Center, the President of Creating Caring Communities, and an undergraduate researcher in UConn Health’s Biomedical Engineering Department.
 She also works as a summer Blood Program Leader for the Red Cross and as a Patient Care Associate throughout the year.

 Sydney is one of the volunteer coordinators, recruiting volunteers and ensuring that the program runs smoothly.
 She is passionate about connecting with patients to address their needs relating to the social determinants of health and allowing the healthcare team to provide high quality care.
 She is enthusiastic about meeting the volunteers and working with them throughout their pre-professional journey!

-UCHL Alumni
+UCHL Leadership Alumni

 Jacqueline Steele

-Jacqueline Steele, Children’s Hospital of Philadelphia
+Children's Hospital of Philadelphia

 Meghan Headshot